 Although Miri suffers from the TV show’s budgetary constraints, the episode’s premise is surprisingly pertinent to modern eyes.
 The crew of the Enterprise isn’t fighting intergalactic beings.
 The crew is fighting a virus that is shockingly similar to COVID-19: the super-bug disproportionately affects the older population.

-The episode was probably inspired by William Golding’s classic Lord of the Flies (it also has a touch of Milton’s Paradise Lost).
+The episode was inspired by William Golding’s classic Lord of the Flies (it also has a touch of Milton’s Paradise Lost).
 Like Golding’s book, Miri is critical of humans (the virus was created in a lab by unethical scientists) and I think this is why the episode offended some people — Miri was one of a handful of Star Trek episodes that was boycotted by viewers who found the program’s subject matter inappropriate for children.

-Anyhow, Miri is the kind of episode I like best: There is a problem that seems unsolvable and our heroes use all their unique skills to decode the puzzle.
+Written by Adrian Spies and directed by Vincent McEveety (The Apple Dumpling Gang Rides Again), Miri is the kind of episode I like best: There is a problem that seems unsolvable and our heroes use all their unique skills to decode the puzzle.
 It’s the kind of group brainstorming that I’ve always found irresistible.
 I also liked the idea of seeing the crew members racing against time to find a solution to the problem.

 Movie buffs will recognize some familiar faces among the guest actors.
 Kim Darby, who is best known as Mattie in the original True Grit (I also love her in the original Don’t Be Afraid of the Dark — the TV movie gave me nightmares as a kid!), plays the title character, a teenager who helps the crew of the Enterprise.
 The actress is very good as the shy girl who slowly emerges as the heroine of the story.